 Phone Display Test — Complete Screen Diagnostic

 Free all-in-one phone display diagnostic tool.
 Test for dead and stuck pixels, touch screen dead zones and latency, backlight bleed, OLED burn-in, color accuracy, and screen uniformity.
 Includes a stuck pixel repair tool, touch heatmap, health score, and PDF report.
-Works entirely in your browser — nothing is uploaded.
+Works entirely in your browser.

 Check your phone for dead pixels, touch issues, backlight bleed, and OLED burn-in — free and private